 Ethyl Tert-Butyl Ether (a.k.a.
 ETBE, 2-Ethoxy-2-Methyl-Propane) is an aliphatic ether having ethyl and tert-butyl as the two alkyl components, manufactured by etherification of isobutylene with ethanol, in the presence of an acidic ion-exchange resin catalyst.
-Commonly used as an oxygenate gasoline additive, ETBE has a lower Reid Vapor Pressure (RVP) and better octane properties than MTBE.
+ETBE has a lower Reid Vapor Pressure (RVP) and better octane properties than MTBE.
 As a pure component, ETBE appears as clear light yellow liquid.

-Intratec offers professional, easy-to-understand reports examining Ethyl Tert-Butyl Ether production.
+Intratec offers professional, easy-to-understand reports examining Ethyl Tert-Butyl Ether production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).